Romania–Russia relations: Romanian relations with the Russian Federation

+Since 2022

 On 13 March 2022, while the Russian invasion of Ukraine was taking place, an unarmed Russian Orlan-10 reconnaissance drone crashed in the Romanian village of Tărpiu.
 This followed a similar incident in Zagreb, Croatia, which happened a few days before.

 After the Russian invasion of Ukraine started, Romania, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to its list of "unfriendly nations".
-Romania joined other countries in spring 2022 in declaring a number of Russian diplomats persona non grata.
+Romania joined other countries in spring 2022 in declaring a number of Russian diplomats personae non gratae.

 Starting in late April 2022, the Russian hacking group Killnet launched a series of cyberattacks against Romanian government and other official websites.
 This happened after a visit from Romanian authorities to Kyiv where more support for Ukraine was promised while the Russian invasion of the country was still occurring.

 Disapproval of the Russian leadership shown in a poll in Romania rose from 37% in 2021 to 79% in 2022.

 On 22 June 2023, during the Russian invasion of Ukraine, Ukraine destroyed a bridge at Chonhar connecting Crimea with Russian-occupied parts of southern mainland Ukraine.
 Following this, Vladimir Saldo, the Russian-appointed governor of occupied Kherson Oblast, threatened that Russia would destroy bridges in Odesa in Ukraine but also a bridge connecting Giurgiulești in Moldova with Galați in Romania.
 The Prime Minister of Romania Marcel Ciolacu strongly condemned Saldo's threats to both Moldova and Romania.
 He also hinted that Romania is a member of NATO, described Kherson Oblast as illegally occupied by Russia and stated that striking civilian infrastructure is a war crime.
 A spokesman for the Ministry of Foreign Affairs and European Integration of Moldova, Igor Zaharov, also condemned Saldo's declarations.

 On 9 October 2024, Russia closed the Romanian consulate-general from Rostov-on-Don on the basis of Romania's "unfriendly actions".
 Previously, Romania decided to reduce the Russian embassy staff by 40 people in 2023 and expelled several officials from the embassy since 2022.

+On 29 May 2026, the President of Romania announced that the Russian consul-general in Constanța was declared a persona non grata and the consulate-general will be closed.
+The decision was taken following a meeting of the Supreme Council of National Defence (CSAT), convened in response to the Russian drone which crashed in an apartment building in Galați.
+Moreover, the Romanian Ministry of Foreign Affairs labelled the drone crash a "serious violation of international law" and expressed concern that the incident raises the risk of an open confrontation between Russia and NATO states.
+In return, Russia announced the closure of the Romanian consulate-general in Saint Petersburg on 25 June 2026.

+Romania recalled its ambassador to Russia, while also declaring a Russian embassy employee persona non grata, and summoning the Russian ambassador after three Russian drones violated Romanian airspace between July 24 and 26.
+On August 27, Russia responded by summoning Romania's chargé d'affaires and expelling a Romanian employee of the Embassy in Moscow.